Ascend Play Therapy

 Understanding the Intake

 The intake is an online or face-to-face meeting with the parents/carers of the child – without the child present.
 This important meeting aims to gain information about the child, family history as well as their current health situation.
-By the conclusion of the intake meeting, specific goals as well as mutually agreeable session days and times have been agreed upon before the commencement of Education Therapy.
+By the conclusion of the intake meeting, specific goals, expectations, as well as session dates have been agreed upon before the commencement of therapy sessions.

 The intake also provides opportunity for the therapist to build a relationship with parents/carers and to answer any questions they may have prior to the first session.